M-HT/SR/games/Battle Isle 3/release/windows/readme-Windows.txt

 BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback, original uses Windows 3.1 compatible method for MIDI playback.
+Music can be played on MT-32 synth using NativeWindows.

 NativeWindows can use the default synth or it can be selected in the configuration file.